KolbyEllis/scfinancials/src/content/blog/secret-to-wealth-compounding-returns.md

 ---
-title: "Secret to wealth: compounding returns"
+title: Secret to wealth - compounding returns
 description: Compounding returns is more than just some complicated lingo that a financial advisor uses.
 Compounding is necessary for most people to become financially independent.
 There is a reason why Albert Einstein said that the